GUIDELINES FOR SERVICE PROJECT FOR GRADUATION

 • The project must be something beyond what a good person normally does for others as a good person—e.g., helping a parent, relative, neighbor, or friend.

 1. Determine what you will do for your service project.
-If you need help finding a project contact the Community Involvement Center (CIC) at (801) 626-7737 or stop by their office in Shepherd Union Building, Room 327.
+If you need help finding a project contact the Center for Community Engaged Learning (CEL) at (801) 626-7737 or stop by their office in Shepherd Union Building, Room 327.

 3. Complete Service Project Contract and obtain required signatures.
 When you get your project sponsor signature, give your sponsor the Memo to Project Sponsors.
-Please have your confirmation of registration with CIC attached to your contract BEFORE you come to a Teacher Education faculty member for signature.
-At present the only faculty member who may approve a Service Project for Graduation is Dr. Stewart (ED 335) or others designated by her.
+At present Dr. Stewart (ED 335), or Dr. Dawson (ED 307) may approve a service project for graduation.

-5. Keep the Service Project Contract and your Service Project Log in a safe place.
-You will need these two documents during your last semester in the program.
+5. Keep the Service Project Contract, Service Project Log, and your WeberSync timesheet in a safe place.
+You will need these three documents during the Student Teaching Seminar Course.

-6. Write a one-page summary.
+6. Write a one-page reflection.
 Include what you did and reflect on how your service enhanced your professional growth.
-You will need this document during your last semester in the program.
+You will need this document during the Student Teaching Seminar Course.

-7. During your last semester you will present a five-minute summary of your project.
+7. During the Student Teaching Seminar Course you will present a five-minute summary of your project.
 This presentation must include a visual representation of the project (video, photos, PowerPoint, actual project materials, etc.).
 Make sure if you use pictures that identify students that you include a signed parent permission form.

-8. On the day you present your service project, submit to the instructor the following documentation: Service Project Contract, Service Project Log, and the one-page summary.
+8. On the day you present your service project, submit to the instructor the following documentation: Service Project Contract, Service Project Log, WeberSync (CEL) timesheet, and the one-page reflection.